 How Do Fuel Cards Work?

-While most fuel cards strive to provide fleets with discounted fuel prices, it’s important to note that not all fuel cards are created equal.
+While most fuel cards aim to offer fleets discounted fuel prices, it's essential to note that not all fuel cards are created equal.
 This means that different fuel card providers may have different processes.

 Generally speaking, however, you can use your fleet fuel card in one of two ways: